Leonardo-Boss/suckless-site/tools.suckless.org/ii/usage.md

 iil
 ---
 The [iil](http://chiselapp.com/user/onys/repository/iil/home) (short for iiless) is fast viewer/reader for ii irc client, using your shell and less.

+uii
+---
+[uii](https://github.com/erlehmann/uii) (usable irc it) is a set of shell scripts that provides readline support, uses inotify to monitor channels and pops up notifications.

 im-scripts
 ----------